-How to use Google Webmaster Tools to index your website with Google.
+How to Use Google Webmaster Tools to Get Your Website Indexes

 To get the most out of this guide you’ll need to have server access so you can edit files on the back-end of your website.
 Speak with your website administrator or hosting company.
 If you use a self-hosting company like Siteground, you’ll have access to a C-Panel for editing this sort of information.
 I prefer using a client like Filezilla for editing server files.